ellakoa/postcard-poem/content/posts/the-curious-sea.md

 metaImage: /img/beyond-pebbles-face-kingsdo.jpg
 alt: Heather on the cliff top, looking down over a sandy beach, sea mist is rising up over the cliffs, obscuring swimmers.
-poem: |
+poem: |-
   Curiosity got the better of the sea
   It  rose in a mist and rolled over the cliff
-  The surf stopped pounding, the waves stilled as over the land, the sea mist spilled.
+  The surf stopped pounding, the waves stilled
+  Over the land, the sea mist spilled.

   Silencing footsteps as around it patrolled Quietening voices as it probed people's souls